Is your income active or passive?

 The Case for Chasing Passive Income

 The trouble with a completely reactive or “active income” strategy is the hustle can never stop, or the income dries up.
 Eventually you’d like to have some of your money working for you, to give yourself a little breathing room.

-So if you’ve already been side hustling for a while, or are in a strong enough position financially, then I think it makes sense to start chasing passive income.
-Or build a little “proactive” time into your allocated side hustle hours.
+So if you’ve already been side hustling for a while, or are in a strong enough position financially, I think it makes sense to start chasing passive income.
+Or at least build a little “proactive” time into your allocated side hustle hours.

 Like any “spec” work, work you do on speculation, there’s a chance you’ll never get paid — dropping your hourly rate for that project to a big fat $0.

 (I’ve had my share of those!)

 In some ways, it’s a chicken vs. the egg dilemma; it almost takes some level of passive income to free up your time to work on developing more.
 And if you don’t carve out any passive income time, you might never get it.

 One way around it is to raise your rates to a level where you don’t need to be hustling up active income ALL the time.